-To avoid the risk of your creditor/claimant beginning further enforcement action, if you’re applying to differ the CCJ you’ll require to maintain paying the instalments agreed in the initial CCJ judgment letter until the court contacts you with details of the new repayment.
+To avoid the risk of your creditor/claimant beginning further enforcement action, if you’re applying to differ the CCJ you’ll be required to maintain paying the instalments agreed in the initial CCJ judgment letter until the court contacts you with details of the new repayment.
 This can take a couple of weeks.

 If a CCJ is set aside, it puts you back in the position you remained in promptly before the judgment occurred.
-This indicates you will obtain a chance to put forward a defence against the CCJ if you missed your chance to do this when the forms were first sent out.
+This indicates you will obtain a chance to put forward a defence against the CCJ if you missed your chance to do this when the forms were first

-If you do not have an excellent argument to show why the CCJ should never have occurred, putting on set it apart is not likely to work.
+If you do not have an excellent argument to show why the CCJ should never have occurred, putting it apart is not likely to work.
 We advise getting further advice before you apply to set aside a CCJ.